 Fork mounted bags can also be mounted on a sissy bar or behind the passenger backrest.
 But, keep in mind how you will mount it if you’ll be carrying luggage, like a sissy bar bag, which might interfere with the tool bag.

-You should look for a bag that is real leather instead of vinyl, has strong double stitching where it counts, and comes with easy mounting methods.
+You should look for a bag that is real leather instead of vinyl, has strong double stitching where it counts and comes with easy mounting methods.

 Fender Mount Tool Bags

-Fender mounted tool bags are most popular with dirt bikes, dual sport bikes or enduro motorcycles.
+Fender-mounted tool bags are most popular with dirt bikes, dual-sport bikes, or enduro motorcycles.
 These bikes have the fender style necessary to accommodate a tool bag.
-The bags use clips and straps to either wrap around, or grasp the edges of the fender.
+The bags use clips and straps to either wrap around or grasp the edges of the fender.

 Fender bags are super easy to install and remove.
 Place the bag on top of the fender as close to the headlight as possible.
-Place the 4 gutter hooks each uncer the edges of the fender, and tighten the straps.
+Place the 4 gutter hooks each under the edges of the fender, and tighten the straps.
 Once tightened, they stay in place really well and won’t affect your riding at all.

 When choosing a fender mount tool bag, you will need to consider the weight of the loaded bag.
 A typical dirt bike fender will not be sturdy enough to hold a heavy bag of tools.
-Most dual sport riders use the fender mount bags to hold an extra tube, some tire irons and a few other things, so keep that in mind when deciding on this style tool bag.
+Most dual sport riders use the fender mount bags to hold an extra tube, some tire irons, and a few other things, so keep that in mind when deciding on this style tool bag.

 Here are two choices in fender mount tool bags, both are excellent quality.

-Giant Loop: While the Giant Loop bag is designed to be installed on a fender, the molle straps on the outside of the bag allow you to mount it other places on the bike.
+Giant Loop: While the Giant Loop bag is designed to be installed on a fender, the molle straps on the outside of the bag allow you to mount it in other places on the bike.
 The bag is waterproof and is big enough to hold an extra tube, tire irons, and quite a few other items.
 Check out the latest price on Amazon.

-Wolfman Enduro Fender Bag: The wolfman fender bag is quite a bit smaller than the Giant Loop and it’s mounting design is limited to strapping it to a fender.
-But, it’s small size may be just what you’re looking for if you need a little more space to keep a few items.
+Wolfman Enduro Fender Bag: The wolfman fender bag is quite a bit smaller than the Giant Loop and its mounting design is limited to strapping it to a fender.
+But, its small size may be just what you’re looking for if you need a little more space to keep a few items.
 Check out the latest price on Amazon.

 Tool tubes are a very clever and convenient way to carry not just your tools, but a lot of other items including fuel bottles.
 They are more popular among adventure riders and they require a hard surface to be mounted on.